hun-nemethpeter/cpp-reflector-mini/Proposal.md

 4. New keyword `astnode` in template parameter
   * `template<astnode Node> $use(AssertDriver driver)` where astnode can be an expression but Driver got an AST node
   * `astnode` template parameter must be used with a driver
+  * grammar of astnode is defined in the driver's constructor parameters, it can be complex grammar

 Standardized AST nodes
 ----------------------